Making a Will

 The benefits of making a will

 Having a will is vital if you have children who will require provision and arrangements to be made for them should both their parents die.
 A will also provides tax saving opportunities for your loved ones so you can maximise the amount of money they get even with inheritance tax.
+Leaving a legacy donation in your will is also an effective way to reduce the inheritance tax burden as well as doing some good, as this article in Your Money.com explains.
 A will also ensures that unmarried couples or those in a civil partnership can inherit from each other without the legal red tape and financial problems that would otherwise hold things up.

 Do I have to use a solicitor?